Regulatory actions for June 19, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Akili, Milestone Scientific.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amgen, Bavarian Nordic, Bridgebio, Junshi, Kalvista, Merck & Co., Pyros, Zentalis.

 Briefs